MRI to PET Cross-Modality Translation using Globally and Locally Aware GAN (GLA-GAN) for Multi-Modal Diagnosis of Alzheimer's Disease: Results Discussion

 \subsection{Understanding GLA-GAN}

-Recently, explainability of deep learning models has attracted increasing attention.
-Here, we attempt to gain some insights about their inner workings using interpretation strategies such as exploratory analysis and visualization.\\
+Recently, the explainability of deep learning models has attracted increasing attention.
+Here, we attempt to gain insights into their inner workings using interpretation strategies such as exploratory analysis and visualization.